DeepFlight Challenger: History

 The submersible was designed by Graham Hawkes and Hawkes Ocean Technologies (HOT).
 It was originally ordered by Steve Fossett for an attempt on the Challenger Deep, to become the first solo dive there.
 Planning for the submersible started in 2000.
 It was put on the order sheet in 2005, with a depth capability of 37,000 ft.
 The craft was named Challenger by Fossett after the Challenger Deep.
 At the time of the order, this would have doubled the depth that a single-place sub would be capable of going.
 It was to have been a "secret project" of Fossett's to be the first to solo the Challenger Deep, and was secret at the time of his death in 2007.
 The project was put on hold when Fossett died, and locked up in a warehouse at Hawkes Ocean Technologies, by the then owners, Fossett's estate, but was later revived when Chris Welsh of Deep Sub LLC bought the unfinished sub and restarted the program in 2010.
 Welsh had purchased the sub and the yacht from the Fossett estate for around $1 million.
 Virgin Oceanic came in as sponsors a year later in 2011.
 At the time of Fossett's death, the sub had been almost finished, only four weeks from dive tests and delivery.
 This sub is the first deep-diving sub to be constructed with a pressure hull (central tube portion) of carbon fibre composite, built by Spencer Composites for HOT.
 Its carbon fiber design would later influence the tube for the sub Titan, which imploded.
 Simulations showed that the most likely cause of the implosion was failure of the carbon fiber hull.

+Hawkes Ocean Technologies is a privately-held company based in the San Francisco Bay area focused on the design and construction of some of the world's most advanced manned ocean exploration vehicles.